 Red Cherry Shrimp Are Not Algae Miracle Workers

-Even though Red Cherry Shrimp Eat Algae in a tank, they should not be counted on as a solution to an algae growth problem in an aquarium.
+Red Cherry Shrimp eat algae in a tank.
+But they are not a solution to an algae growth problem in an aquarium.
 The overgrowth of aquarium algae is most often a symptom of a larger problem like poor water conditions and / or excessive light.
 If there is an algae bloom in a tank, don’t toss in a dozen Red Cherry Shrimp and call it a day.
 Instead, determine the underlying cause and / or causes and take measures to correct the issues.